Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     }
     ```

-    If you want to hear the teleport sound, you have to enter the `teleport_sound` key into the `Localization key` text field.
+    If you want to hear the teleport sound, you have to enter the the key *"teleport_sound"* into the `Localization key` text field.

 - #### Default resource path

-    If you want to play an audio clip from a file with this behavior, the file path must be the relative path **after** the `Resources` folder.
-The extension of the file must be omitted.
+    Relative file path from the Resources folder.
+Omit the file extension (see example).
+    Use this field if you do not want to use localization files specified in `Localization Key`.

     ##### Example

-    File to be played: `Assets/.../Resources/Sounds/teleport.ogg`
+    File to be played: `Assets/.../Resources/Sounds/click-sound.ogg`
-    Path entered in the field: `Sounds/teleport`
+    Default resource path: `Sounds/click-sound`

 - #### Execution stages